 ThinSpace Africa is the result of many good friends over the years lending their expertise, their time and their treasure to help follow the dream we had envisioned back in 2006.

-Kaihura now has clean, running water, a 3500 square foot medical clinic, a crisis pregnancy program, vocational training for young men and women, a farm to help support and feed the children who live at the Home Again Orphanage, opportunities for education, and other programs designed to build a sustainable livelyhood for local families.
+Kaihura now has clean, running water, a 3500 square foot medical clinic, a crisis pregnancy program, vocational training for young men and women, a farm to help support and feed the children who live at the Home Again Orphanage, opportunities for education, and other programs designed to build a sustainable livelihood for local families.

 Over the 10 year period that we have been involved, we have seen young men and women graduate from college or learn a vocation that enables them to support themselves and their families.
 We have seen injuries that would have otherwise gone untreated receive care that resulted in full recovery.
 Abandoned babies have been taken in and have received nurturing love.
-Prior to the existance of Future Hope Crisis Pregnancy Center, pregnant teenagers would have faced an unsafe delivery and a life of poverty.
+Prior to the existence of Future Hope Crisis Pregnancy Center, pregnant teenagers would have faced an unsafe delivery and a life of poverty.
 They now have access to competent medical care and support for raising their infants, and opportunities for continuing their education, as well.

 We have had the blessing of touching lives in Kaihura, and there are other villages like it in the beautiful country of Uganda.
 Will you join with us as we spread the love of Jesus, one life and one family, one village at a time?